Aug 22nd – Aug 27th (Ages 12-14), and Aug 15-27th (LIT).

-Camp Eclipse: Newfoundland, CA. “Camp Eclipse: OUT in the Woods” takes a strength based, harm-reduction, and solution focused approach to the issues faced by lesbian, bisexual, gay and transgender (LBGTQ) youth,” and provides a space for youth to build relationships, find support and have fun!
+Camp Eclipse: Newfoundland, Canada.
+“Camp Eclipse: OUT in the Woods” takes a strength based, harm-reduction, and solution focused approach to the issues faced by lesbian, bisexual, gay and transgender (LBGTQ) youth,” and provides a space for youth to build relationships, find support and have fun!
 For youth 16-24, regardless of sexual orientation or gender identity.
 Info from 2015: Cost is $400, youth and families are asked to pay what they can.
 Minimum $25.
-No 2018 dates are currently listed on the website.
+Summer 2018: August 16-19th.

 Camp FYrefly.
 Canada.
 Founded in 2004.
-This camp is a 3-4 day educational, social and personal learning retreat with camp locations in Calgary, Edmonton, Saskatoon and Petersborough.
-Campers are lesbian, gay. bissexual, trans*, genderqueer, non-binary, two-spirit, queer, questioning, pansexual, asexual, and allied youth between the ages of 14 and 24. “fYrefly is an acronym which stands for fostering, Youth, resilience, energy, fun, leadership, yeah!”
+This camp is a 3-4 day educational, social and personal learning retreat with camp locations in Edmonton, Calgary, Ontario, Saskatchewan, and Ontario.
+They seek to honor the Indigenous land that the camps are located on, and acknowledge continuing colonial violence.
+They are open to Campers who are lesbian, gay. bissexual, trans*, genderqueer, non-binary, two-spirit, queer, questioning, pansexual, asexual, and allied youth between the ages of 14 and 24. “fYrefly is an acronym which stands for fostering, Youth, resilience, energy, fun, leadership, yeah!”

 “The Camp, guided by an arts-based educational philosophy, is jam-packed with dance, drama, music, writing, visual art, empowerment and reflection exercises, anti-oppression work, personal growth opportunities, healthy socialization, and in-depth learning activities about specific youth topics and social issues.
 In sum, Camp fYrefly’s programming focuses on four key areas: leadership, individual development, socialization, and resiliency.”